Azure/bicep-types-az/generated/operationalinsights/microsoft.operationalinsights/2020-03-01-preview/types.md

 * **customerId**: string (ReadOnly): This is a read-only property.
 Represents the ID associated with the workspace.
 * **privateLinkScopedResources**: [PrivateLinkScopedResource](#privatelinkscopedresource)[] (ReadOnly): List of linked private link scope resources.
 * **provisioningState**: 'Canceled' | 'Creating' | 'Deleting' | 'Failed' | 'ProvisioningAccount' | 'Succeeded' | 'Updating': The provisioning state of the workspace.
-* **publicNetworkAccessForIngestion**: 'Disabled' | 'Enabled': The network access type for accessing Log Analytics ingestion.
+* **publicNetworkAccessForIngestion**: 'Disabled' | 'Enabled': The network access type for operating on the Log Analytics Workspace.
+By default it is Enabled
-* **publicNetworkAccessForQuery**: 'Disabled' | 'Enabled': The network access type for accessing Log Analytics query.
+* **publicNetworkAccessForQuery**: 'Disabled' | 'Enabled': The network access type for operating on the Log Analytics Workspace.
+By default it is Enabled
 * **retentionInDays**: int: The workspace data retention in days. -1 means Unlimited retention for the Unlimited Sku.
 730 days is the maximum allowed for all other Skus.
 * **sku**: [WorkspaceSku](#workspacesku): The SKU (tier) of a workspace.
 * **workspaceCapping**: [WorkspaceCapping](#workspacecapping): The daily volume cap for ingestion.